The Importance of Septic Tank Maintenance

 Septic Tank Cleaning

-Septic tanks should be cleaned before too much sludge or scum is allowed to accumulate.
 Cleaning is usually accomplished by pumping the contents of the tank into a tank truck.
 You should not wash or disinfect after pumping.

-A small residual or sludge should be left in the tank for seeding purposes.
-The material removed should be disposed of properly.
 Cleaning of larger septic tanks should be done after they have been thoroughly ventilated and gases have been removed to prevent explosion hazards or asphyxiation of workers.

 Leave It To the Professionals

 You should have septic tank maintenance done by professionals once a year.
 Experts in this field will check on your septic tank and see if there is any other troubleshooting needed.
-Service providers for septic tank maintenance will inspect for leaks and examine the scum and sludge layers in your septic tank.

 They will provide you a system service report on the completed repairs and the condition of your tank which includes recommendations for other repairs if needed.